 “I don’t get into the political side or the demonstrative side.
 I’m just totally devoted to health and welfare.”
 Animal activists, in her opinion, “only concentrate on the heartbreaking things….
 They forget to celebrate all the gains that we’ve made.”

 She got some flak for her approach.
 “I’m always a bit leery of people who call themselves ‘animal lovers,’” wrote Michael Mountain, co-founder of Best Friends Animal Society, in a 2011 article critical of White’s work with the zoo.
 “I don’t doubt her good intentions, but Betty White is a classic example of the kind of love that’s sometimes more about one’s own feelings than about the true needs of the animals.”

 Health and welfare certainly sound like “true needs” to me.
 If those needs aren’t being met, then nothing else really matters.

 I don’t know of any animal advocates who haven’t worked from the gut.
 As Henry Bergh, founder of the ASPCA has pointed out, animal welfare is not about politics.
 “This is a matter purely of conscience,” he says.

-Betty White gets that.
-And she gets things done.
+Betty White got that.
+And she got things done.

 3. Accept Your Personal Responsibility

-White sums it up best: “Take responsibility and breathe kindness.”
+White herself summed it up best: “Take responsibility and breathe kindness.”